Features

 Direct-to-consumer dominance sets them apart.
 While most fitness brands rely heavily on wholesale partnerships, Gymshark maintains 96% of sales through owned channels.
 This includes 14 localized online stores, mobile apps, and limited physical retail locations.

 The business model prioritizes customer lifetime value over short-term acquisition.
-Average order values and repeat purchase rates exceed industry benchmarks because they control the entire customer experience.
+Because they control the entire customer experience, they can optimize for repeat purchases and higher average order value rather than one-off conversions.

 Gymshark operates on the principle that every customer touchpoint should strengthen the overall relationship.
 Rather than treating channels independently, they've built an ecosystem where mobile apps serve as the central hub connecting website, social media, email, and physical retail.